Private Rental Subsidy

 Who is responsible for the property I am approved for?

 As the tenant, you are bound by the terms of your lease agreement.
-FACS is not responsible for any maintenance or tenancy issues relating to the property.
+Your social housing provider is not responsible for any maintenance or tenancy issues relating to the property.

 What happens if I receive an offer of social housing, but I reject it because I don’t want to move?